 1. Minor Crimes

-In this case, the person can leave the country, as the law does not allow a person who is outside of Spain to be persecuted for the commission of a minor crime.
+In this case, the person can leave the country, as the law does not allow a person who is from outside of Spain to be persecuted for the commission of a minor crime.
 A European arrest warrant cannot be issued.

 2. Returning to Spain